chaturay/serverless-artillery/README.md

 Serverless will use the `us-east-1` region by default.

 The command will do the followings:
-- It will set the load generating Lambda function's [concurrency level](https://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html#per-function-concurrency) to 0.
+- It will set the load generator Lambda function's [concurrency level](https://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html#per-function-concurrency) to 0.
 - and then _remove_ the deployed assets.
-It will remove load generating Lambda function, CloudWatch logs, and IAM role.
+It will remove load generator Lambda function, CloudWatch logs, and IAM role.
 CloudWatch metrics will remain.

 Result:
-- Any further invocations of load generating Lambda will be supressed.
+- Any further invocations of load generator Lambda will be supressed.
-- The already executing instances of load generating Lambda will continue and complete the assigned load generation workload.
+- The already executing instances of load generator Lambda will continue and complete the assigned load generation workload.
-- The load generating Lambda function by default runs for up to 2 minutes.
+- The load generator Lambda function by default runs for up to 2 minutes.
 So that would be the default maximum time before the load generation stops.

 **You will want to wait approximately 5 minutes before redeploying to avoid the killed performance test from resuming.** Behind the scenes, AWS creates a queue for Lambda invocations.
 While processing the invocation requests from the queue, if a function is not available then that message will be placed back onto the queue for further attempts.
 As a result, redeploying your function can allow those re-queued messages to be used to invoke your re-deployed function.
 In our observation based on a limited set of tests, messages will be permanently failed out of the queues after 5 minutes.
 That is the basis of our recommendation.